rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 Let's get back to your App component.
 So far your rendered some random properties in your JSX.
 Now you will start to render a list of items.
 The list will be some mock data in the beginning, but later you will fetch the data from an external API.
 That will be far more exciting.

-Since you can use JavaSript in JSX, it's possible to map over your data to display each item.
+Since you can use JavaScript in JSX, it's possible to map over your data to display each item.

 {{< highlight javascript "hl_lines=4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 28 29 30 31 32 33 34 35 36 37" >}}
 import React, { Component } from 'react';